ZombieNinjaPirate/KVM-configs/README.md

 - vmbuilder.partitions

+Contains the partition size and layout of the guest.

 - kvm-template.example/vmcopy.cfg

 Contains a list of file that will be copied from the KVM host machine to the KVM